-A PC’s socket is made up of a series of pins and connects a CPU’s processor to the PC’s motherboard.
-If a CPU is connected via a CPU socket, it is not soldered and can be replaced.
-These are more common on desktops than they are on laptops.
+A CPU socket uses a series of pins to connect a CPU’s processor to the PC’s motherboard.
+If a CPU is connected via a CPU socket, it is not soldered and can therefore be replaced.
+CPU sockets are more common with desktop PCs than they are on laptops.

-Not all types of CPUs are compatible with all types of sockets.
+Even if you have the best CPU, it won't work with just any CPU socket.
 Intel has different socket types for its mainstream CPUs versus its high-end desktop (HEDT) ones, as does AMD.

 This article is part of the Tom's Hardware Glossary.

 - Dissecting the Modern Motherboard: Connectors, Ports & Chipsets Explained